“It’s not that I want to win; it’s that I need to win.” – Luis Suárez

 “You can call me ‘bigmouth’, ‘biter’, ‘diver’.
 There is proof.
 But to call me a racist – that hurts a lot.
 It’s a serious accusation.” – Luis Suarez

 In all fairness, Suárez himself hasn’t helped his cause either.
 His growing list of transgressions, even after the Evra incident, certainly didn’t make him irreproachable.
-Unless Suárez actually puts his money where his mouth is, his explanations might only come across as feeble recriminations and his critics might still not let him off the hook and he might never be vindicated.
+Unless Suárez actually puts his money where his mouth is, his explanations might only come across as feeble recriminations.
+His critics might still not let him off the hook and he might never be vindicated.

-Finally, ‘Crossing the Line’ is a must read for all Luis Suárez fans.
-Embellished with the ingredients of a fairy-tale love affair and a rags-to-riches story in addition to the author’s football journey, ‘Crossing the Line’ both inspires and amuses without getting into conceited mood, thanks in large part to its unpretentious author.
+Finally, ‘Crossing the Line’ is a must-read for all Luis Suárez fans.
+Embellished with the ingredients of a fairy-tale love affair and a rags-to-riches story, ‘Crossing the Line’ both inspires and amuses without getting into the conceited mood, thanks in large part to its unpretentious author.